1337hero/faster-next-chat/README.md

 This project takes T3 Chat's core insights - that local-first architecture can deliver 2x ChatGPT speed - and implements them with modern tooling.
 Special thanks to [@t3dotgg](https://github.com/t3dotgg) for the inspiration and the excellent breakdown in [How I Built T3 Chat in 5 Days](https://youtu.be/QLvIoi2s1zY?si=tseIII4RsH2ZX-1o).

+## Current Status

+I decided to abandon this project.
+It was a fun learning experince.
+I also wanted my own chat interface on my local network - but the fact remains that for me, Open Web UI works best for my personal goals than me spending a large amount of time building a custom project.
+Anyone else is welcome to this code base.

 ## Features
 - ⚡ **Instant Navigation** - Local-first architecture with IndexedDB via Dexie
 - 🤖 **Multi-Provider Support** - Anthropic, OpenAI, Groq, DeepSeek with easy model switching